Santa Monica Acupuncture Treatment for

 Joint Disorder, most commonly known as TMJ, is named after the temporomandibular

-joints that connect lower jaw to the skull.
+joints that connect the mandibile (lower jaw) to the skull.
 The two matching joints, one on each

-side of the head, in front of your ears allow your jaw to move up and down and
+side of the head, in front of the ears allow your jaw to move up and down and

 from side to side.
 The problems occur when people have popping sounds in their

-jaw, canít open their mouth completely, they have headaches toothaches, earaches
+jaw, cannot open their mouth completely, they have headaches toothaches, earaches

 chronic.
 Millions of people are affected by TMJ every year.